MLouchini/ai-ui-spec-demo/README.md

 ## Problem

+Modern agentic browsers resemble early automobiles designed like carriages; they rely on a human-focused, inefficient interface, forcing complex systems to form around navigating it rather than a machine-native semantic layer.
 Current agentic browsers simulate human interaction: they scrape pixels, synthesize clicks, and hope the DOM structure remains stable.
 This approach is **brittle** (breaks on minor UI changes), **slow** (requires full page rendering), and **opaque** (humans can't understand why agents made specific decisions).

 ## Solution Concept